 Something is wrong with the data I downloaded.
 What should I do?

-I downloaded some GIS boundary files, but where is the census data?
+I downloaded some GIS files, but where are the census data?

 Why am I missing columns of data when I bring the .csv into a GIS?